 The structure of the business finance sector in the UK today is very different from that of just a decade ago.
 When you consider that traditional high street banks have already taken a back step with regards to their risk profile on secured loans, you can imagine the situation with unsecured business finance.
 Unsecured debt for a business does not fit comfortably with the traditional high street bank business model.
 So, what are the alternatives for unsecured business finance if there are no options on the high street?

 First of all, let us clarify the characteristics of an unsecured business loan.
-It is simply an unsecure debt arrangement which is based more upon company cash flow and future prospects than any type of security/collateral.
-There seems to be a greater flexibility and greater understanding of the market amongst the likes of private banks, peer-to-peer lending platforms and the other niche market players.
+It is simply an unsecured debt arrangement that is based more upon company cash flow and prospects than any type of security/collateral.
+There seems to be greater flexibility and a greater understanding of the market amongst the likes of private banks, peer-to-peer lending platforms, and the other niche market players.
 This does not indicate any degree of recklessness with regards to unsecured business loans, more of a broader approach to business/personal financial strength, compared to the high street banks.

 One of the growing sectors with regards to unsecured business loans is the peer-to-peer market.
 They will consider all finance applications although all potential clients will still need to provide an array of pre-offer documents.
 These tend to include:

 Any potential finance provider will take into account the specifics of the business, future prospects and require a business plan.
 Additional issues which are also taken into consideration include:

 The crowdfunding platforms (and private banks) can very often give a decision on an unsecured business loan application within 24 hours.
 On occasion, a company director/shareholder may need to provide a personal guarantee in the event of default.
 Strictly speaking, this is still an unsecured loan because the loan is not secured against individual assets.
 The headline interest rate will reflect the risk/reward ratio associated with the proposed finance.